Takashi Araya: Biography

 In 2002, in order to establish the first special forces of the Japan Ground Self-Defense Force, he studied abroad for one year in the United States Army Special Forces (Green Beret) and received education on special missions.
 After returning to Japan, Araya became the commander of the Special Operations Group formation preparation team, and prepared the special forces training curriculum.
 Simultaneously, he secured personnel from among the JSDF who volunteered all across the country.
 When selecting personnel, they set strict selection criteria similar to those of the British and American Special Forces and conducted a selection test.
 However, there were some divisions that did not pass.
 The division commander protested and they directly faced this problem.

 In 2004, a special operations group was established and Araya became the first group leader.
 Araya led the special operations group for three years under the guidance policy of "special operations group warrior Bushido".
-During his tenure, he continued his service at Yasukuni Shrine, which he had occasionally performed since he was a beginner executive.
+During his tenure, he continued his service at Yasukuni Shrine, which he had occasionally performed since he was a junior officer.
 In various missions, there were often disagreements with the Ground Staff on the development and command relations of the special operations group, but there was no compromise on the strength of the unit.
 Shigeru Ishiba, then Director general of the Defense Agency, favorably evaluated Araya's work as the first group leader in his book "National Defense."

 In 2007 (Heisei 19), he retired from the Special Operations Group.
 Afterward, he worked as the Chief Research and Development Officer of the GRD (JGSDF Ground Research and Development Command).
-Director of 3rd Laboratory, 2nd Research Division, General Research Department, etc. In August 2008 he retired with the rank, 1st Class Rikusa (Colonel).
+Director of 3rd Laboratory, 2nd Research Division, General Research Department, etc. In August 2008 he retired with the rank of Colonel.

 After retiring, he became the director of the Meiji Jingu Shiseikan in October 2009, and worked to enhance the youth nature school and martial arts courses to learn Japanese spiritual culture.
 He also focused on holding martial arts courses outside Japan, and helped establish the European-based International Shiseikan Martial Arts Association, the Russian Shiseikan Martial Arts Club, and the Moscow State University Martial Arts Club.
 He resigned in October 2018.